PhD programme in Philosophy

 The Department will follow up on the progression of the dissertation project by holding a yearly status meeting with the PhD student and the advisor(s).
-These meetings are intended to provide both parties with clear and predictable guidance and to address possible problems with any aspect of the student’s relation to the programme as early as possible.
+These meetings are intended to assist in providing clear and predictable guidance and to address possible problems as early as possible.
 The structure and content of these meetings are based on the Humanities Faculty’s mid-term evaluations format.
 At the same time, it is important to take into account that each student’s progression will differ to some extent.
 This is done by taking account of plans that the student and advisor have made beforehand.

 Mentoring and Student Teaching

 In order that the PhD student receives the greatest benefit from her or his time in the Philosophy programme, a faculty member will serve as mentor for the PhD student’s teaching component.
 The core of this cooperation are discussions between the PhD student and the mentor (appointed by the PhD coordinator), where the PhD student, before and after the teaching assignment, describes plans, structure and completion and can receive comments and tips from the mentor.
 Possible further measures, such as the presence of the mentor during the student’s teaching, can be carried out on the basis of an agreement between the student and mentor.

 Presentations at national and international philosophy conferences and similar venues are considered to be a natural part of the student’s activity during his or her time in the programme.
 The student is expected to finance participation in such activities primarily with the yearly personal discretionary funds available in connection with the PhD grant.
 Any financing by the department of travel, conference fees, and research stays requires prior approval.